 A wistfully charming spin on the classic English Country House novel transposed to the late 70s: comic fiction at its very finest by one of Scotland's most celebrated literary figures

 'Alan Warner is one of our best living writers' Jenni Fagan

-A novel about delusional male behaviour, opening and closing curtains, self-awareness, loneliness and 'getting it together in the country', Kitchenly 434 is a magnificent novel about the Golden Age of Rock in the bucolic English countryside.
+A novel about delusional male behaviour, opening and closing curtains, (a lack of) self-awareness, loneliness and 'getting it together in the country', Kitchenly 434 is a magnificent novel about the Golden Age of Rock in the bucolic English countryside.

 One of our finest writers, Warner is an original, a school of fiction all his own.
 He has never been afraid to take risks with style or subject matter.
 His themes are as unique and substantial as his methods.
 You can always trust him for an absorbing story, a beautiful, oddly lyrical style, wonderful, memorable characters and great dialogue.
 I look forward to every new book from him with high expectations!
 He never disappoints